Best Online Degrees in: Public Administration

 After graduating from a bachelor's degree in public administration, you should have the knowledge and skills needed to plan and implement policies, ensure safety standards, oversee organizational operations and departments, plan budgets, and more.
 These skills are valued in nearly every industry.
 You could end up working in either the public or private sectors at companies, corporations, government offices, and municipalities, conducting research or policy analysis and working to influence public policy.
 Graduates will also be prepared for continued study at the graduate level, such as a law, business, or public administration degree, for those looking to pursue a master's degree.

-A potential career for graduates of bachelor’s degree programs in public administration includes work as a social or community service manager, which requires at minimum a bachelor’s degree in public administration or related degree, according to the U.S. Bureau of Labor Statistics.
+A potential career for graduates of bachelor's degree programs in public administration includes work as a social or community service manager, which requires at minimum a bachelor's degree in public administration or related degree, according to the U.S. Bureau of Labor Statistics.
 These managers can be found working for nonprofit organizations, private for-profit social service companies, and government agencies in settings such as offices, clinics, hospitals, and shelters.
-Employment in the field is expected to grow by 27% from 2010 to 2020, with the average annual salary $57,950 as of May 2010.
-This is on par with wages for graduates of public administration programs overall, as, according to a 2011 study from the Georgetown University Center on Education and the Workforce titled “What’s it Worth?
-The Economic Value of College Majors,” public administration majors make a median annual salary of $59,000.
+Employment in the field is expected to grow by 27%, with the average annual salary of $57,950.
+This is on par with wages for graduates of public administration programs overall, as, according to a study from the Georgetown University Center on Education and the Workforce titled "What's it Worth?
+The Economic Value of College Majors," public administration majors make a median annual salary of $59,000.
 Though keep in mind that your pay would also depend on your industry, employer, location, and experience.